Isomorphism Testing for Graphs Excluding Small Minors: Exploiting the Structure of Graphs Excluding a Minor

 Let $A$ be the vertex set of a connected component of $G[c]$.
 We define a size parameter for the graph $G[c]$ as

-Note that this is well-defined since every two connected components of $G[c]$ are equivalent with respect to the $2$-dimensional Weisfeiler-Leman algorithm.
+Note that this is well-defined since every two connected components of $G[c]$ are equivalent with respect to the $2$-dimensional Weisfeiler-Leman algorithm (since the $2$-dimensional Weisfeiler-Leman algorithm ``detects'' components of graphs).

-\begin{proof}[Proof of Theorem \ref{thm:initial-color}] Let $\chi \coloneqq \WL{2}{G}$ be the coloring computed by the $2$-dimensional Weis\-fei\-ler-Leman algorithm for the graph $G$.
-The algorithm works recursively and essentially distinguishes between two cases.
+\begin{proof}[Proof of Theorem \ref{thm:initial-color}] First observe that $t \geq \max\{(ah\sqrt{\log h})^2,ah^3,3h^3\}$ (recall that we assumed $a \geq 2$).
+Let $\chi \coloneqq \WL{2}{G}$ be the coloring computed by the $2$-di\-men\-sion\-al Weis\-fei\-ler-Leman algorithm for the graph $G$.
+The algorithm works recursively and essentially distinguishes between two cases (but for both cases there are several subcases).
 Also, in some situations, the algorithm may find an isomorphism-invariant vertex-coloring $\chi_V$ that is strictly finer than the one induced by $\chi$.
-In this case, the algorithm is always restarted on the current graph and the coloring $\chi$ is updated accordingly (by running the the $2$-dimensional Weisfeiler-Leman algorithm on $G$ with vertex-coloring $\chi_V$).
+In this case, the algorithm is always restarted on the current graph and the coloring $\chi$ is updated accordingly (by running the $2$-dimensional Weisfeiler-Leman algorithm on $G$ with vertex-coloring $\chi_V$).
 Note that such a restart can only occur at most $n$ times where $n$ denotes the number of vertices of $G$.